Arsenic-ATG/Awesome-Automations/README.md

 > who likes to do those useless ,old and time consuming tasks manually when you can automate them.

-in this repostiory I would be keeping all my python automations that will make some tedious daily tasks easier and faster.
+This repository is full of python automations that will make some tedious daily tasks easier and faster.

 ## language used
 - Python 🐍